October 6, 2020

 2. When will a vaccine be available in America?

-There has also been record funding available across the public and private sectors for vaccine development through Operation Warp Speed, an initiative of the Trump administration.
-According to the Operation Warp Speed fact sheet, the goal of the initiative is to have 300 million doses of a COVID-19 vaccine available by January 2021.
+There has also been record funding available across the public and private sectors for vaccine development through Operation Warp Speed, an initiative of the federal government.

 It’s important to remember that there are several steps in place during vaccine development to help ensure a new vaccine is safe and effective when deployed to a larger population.

 Employers often require employees to get flu vaccines annually to protect against influenza.
-They could make similar requirements, especially in health care and other essential jobs.
+They could make similar requirements, especially in health care and other essential jobs, although it is unclear at this time.

 “The development of a vaccine is only the first step in helping end the pandemic, says Kountz.
 “In order to put an end to the pandemic, we must also have wide distribution of the vaccine and show signs that it’s working as expected.”